aerogear/aerogear.org/README.md

 1. go to <http://127.0.0.1:4000/>
 1. profit!

-## Publication Info

-Pushing to `master` branch, will trigger a Jenkins CI build, which will deploy to <http://staging.aerogear.org>.

-Pushing to `production` branch, deploys the site to <http://aerogear.org>.

 ### Development Steps

-.
-Make changes in aerogear.org repo on a custom branch .
-Create a pr against master
+1. Make changes in aerogear.org repo on a custom branch
+1. Create a pr against master
-.
-Get the changes reviewed and verified
+1. Get the changes reviewed and verified
-.
-Merge to master (which publishes to staging)
+1. Merge to master
+1. Contact a team member on #aerogear on irc to trigger the build to publish to staging
-.
-Get the changes verified
+1. Get the changes verified
-.
-Merge to production branch (which publishes to the site)
+1. Merge to production branch
+1. Contact a team member on #aerogear on irc to trigger the build to publish to production